equinor/esv-intersection/CONTRIBUTION.md

 ---------------------------------

-Keep in mind as you contribute, that code, docs and other material submitted to open source projects are usually considered licensed under the same terms as the rest of the work.
+Keep in mind as you contribute, that code, docs and other material submitted to this repository are considered licensed under the same terms as the rest of the work.

-The details vary from project to project, but from the perspective of this document's authors:

-- Anything submitted to a project falls under the licensing terms in the repository's top level ``LICENSE`` file.
+- Anything submitted to the project falls under the ``MIT`` licensing terms as dscribed in this repository's top level ``LICENSE`` file.

-    - For example, if a project's ``LICENSE`` is BSD-based, contributors should be comfortable with their work potentially being distributed in binary form without the original source code.

 - Per-file copyright/license headers are typically extraneous and undesirable.
-  Please don't add your own copyright headers to new files unless the project's license actually requires them!
+  Please don't add your own copyright headers to new files without contacting the maintainers first

-    - Not least because even a new file created by one individual (who often feels compelled to put their personal copyright notice at the top) will inherently end up contributed to by dozens of others over time, making a per-file header outdated/misleading.

 Version control branching
 -------------------------